About Me

 Nature Photography is much more than taking pictures.
 Its' novelty never

 wears off.
-Everytime I venture out, I feel the excitement of the possibilities.
+Every time I venture out, I feel the excitement of the possibilities.

-Some may think, how can you sit out there for hours on end.
-Don't you get
+Some may think, how can you sit out there for hours on end, don't you get

 board?
 To me it's the thrill of the hunt without the regret.
 You never know